RPI-WCL/Athena_LibDDDAS/v0.1/distributed/consensus/synod-eventual/README.md

 * The `OUTPUT_progress-proof` file contains preverified output of `progress-proof.ath` in ATHENA

+* The `OUTPUT_conditions-proof` file contains preverified output of `conditions-proof.ath` in ATHENA

 ###### Note: This library is under development and many modules may be currently just stubs